bvth/hsl-live/README.md

 - Track vehicles in real-time on an interactive map (WIP)
 - See updates, alerts and cancellations for routes (WIP)

-Link to the live application: [HSL Live Transit App](https://hsl-live-yv8n.vercel.app/)
+Link to the live web application: [HSL Live](https://hsl-live-yv8n.vercel.app/)

 ## Technologies Used